JohnNixon6972/RESUME/README.md

 5. Create the pull request.

 ## Important NOTICE
-Hereby, Ben Stewart states that he takes no offence on the copying of this format for your resume.
+Hereby, John Nixon states that he takes no offence on the copying of this format for your resume.
 But please take note to change all the details and the QR CODE.
 You really would not want to advertise my website on your resume.

 ## Contact